-[para 15] To conclude, the Public Body has acknowledged in its submissions that it did not respond to the Applicant's access request within 30 days of receiving it and did not extend the time for responding.
+[para 14] To conclude, the Public Body has acknowledged in its submissions that it did not respond to the Applicant's access request and did not extend the time for responding.
 As the Public Body has not responded to the Applicant as required by the FOIP Act, I must make an order directing the Public Body to do so.